Mocha--/typescript-workspace/packages/apps/vite-testground/ai.md

   - Out for Delivery
   - Delivered
 - use a wizard to display the states unless you have better alternatives
+  - use horizontal on desktop
+  - if not enough space on mobile, use vertical
 - show how far away for each step
 - Customers especially panic when a package sits in one status for more than 2 days
 - The UI should be mobile friendly or mobile first